Interactive2017/ExampleErcs/README.md

 * Parameter #1 Step size: 1
 * Parameter #1 Default Value: 30
 * Comments:
-  1. (-) The plotted map doesn't look interesting.
+  1. (-) The plotted map doesn't look interesting/suitable for this project.
   2. (+) Shiny Markdown works out of the box!
   3. (+) Deals with hurricane tracks